whosonfirst/git-whosonfirst-data/README.md

 Then again neither is doing transfers as a synchronous and blocking operation during the post-commit phase.
 All of this still needs to be sorted out (there are lots of [notes and comments in the source code](https://github.com/whosonfirst/git-whosonfirst-data/blob/master/hooks/post-commit) if you're curious) so expect this stuff to change in the short-to-medium term.

+### pre-push

+We don't define any specific `pre-push` hooks at this point because [git-lfs](https://github.com/whosonfirst/whosonfirst-data/#git-and-large-files) already installs one and I haven't decided how best we should play with it.

 ### Example

 ```